AnselmMarie/pokemon-pet-shop/README.md

 # Pokéshop

-This project is still under development, so you may encounter some features or sections that are not yet fully completed.
+!!
+This project is still under development, so you may encounter some features or sections that are not yet fully completed !!

 ## Table of Contents